 I can give you that new hair style, I can shop for you or with you.
 I can clean up your closet, or just give that honest opinion.

-Book an appointment with Melissa LaValley, personal stylist.
+Book an appointment with Christie LaValley, personal stylist.

 Prices quoted by email or by phone after notes of what you are looking for are evaluated.